Pilgrims walking the route from Palas De Rei to Ribadiso De Baixo, along the Camino Frances, Spain, in summer

 1. Palas de Rei to Melide (14.6 km) Leaving the town of Palas de Rei, you’ll embark on a journey through small hamlets steeped in Galician culture and a variety of landscapes, including forest paths and agricultural fields.
 As you progress, you’ll reach San Xulián do Camiño, a typical rural hamlet.
 Continuing, the pathway leads to the significant town of Melide, well-known for its octopus dish, ‘pulpo a la gallega’.
 Here, the Camino Francés meets with the Camino Primitivo.

 2. Melide to Ribadiso da Baixo (11.2 km) Departing Melide, the Camino goes through a series of picturesque villages and beautiful woodland paths.
 Highlights include crossing several medieval bridges like the Ponte das Pías and the Ponte Furelos.
-The stage concludes in the picturesque hamlet of Ribadiso da Baixo, nestled by the Iso River.
+The stage concludes in the picturesque hamlet of Ribadiso da Baixo, situated by the Iso River.

 B. Terrain and Elevation